intersystems-community/fhir-terminology-service/README.md

 HSLIB> zn "terminology"
 TERMINOLOGY> do $System.OBJ.ImportDir("/tmp/fhir-terminology-service/", "*.cls", "ckbud", .err, 1)
 ```
-5. Create strategy class for your FHIR Terminology Service endpoint:
+5. Create strategy class for your FHIR Terminology Service endpoint, **or skip this step and use [Sample.iscru.fhir.fts.SimpleStrategy](../main/samples/cls/Sample/iscru/fhir/fts/SimpleStrategy.cls)**.
+If you choose to create a new strategy class, then do the following:
    * subclass [iscru.fhir.fts.FTSStrategy](../main/src/cls/iscru/fhir/fts/FTSStrategy.cls),
    * override ```StrategyKey``` parameter,
    * implement ```getCodeTablePackage()```, ```getCodePropertyName()``` and ```getDisplayPropertyName()``` methods, e.g.: